BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 historical timeline episode, so we can kind of just pick up where we left off.
 So last timeline episode, that was episode 41, covered from January to March of 1838.
 And it spanned three separate locations during that small time frame.
 The very first location, of course, was the church in Kirtland, from where Joann Rigdon and Brigham Young had just fled in the middle of the night to avoid detection.
 The church in Kirtland was amidst turmoil.
 Joseph Coe, Cyrus Smalling, and Martin Harris had created their own Church of Christ, while Warren Parrish had led an armed insurrection that pulled away his closest members from the church.
 There were a small number of other break-off factions that had begun and started up and kicked off out of the insurrection that was going on in Kirtland.
 The second setting, of course, was Joann Rigdon's journey with their families to Missouri during the worst absolute possible time of winter.
 It's just terrible.
 Some of the stories that came out of this journey from Kirtland to Missouri in January are just terrible, heart-wrenching stories, because it was tough.
 It was really tough to get through the cold and the snow and the rivers, you know, thwarting the frozen rivers and whatnot.
 I think they just made people stronger back then.
-And then we have, of course, the third setting, and that would be far west Missouri.
+And then we have, of course, the third setting, and that would be Farr West Missouri.
 The church leadership, they were pretty much holding their own purge out in Missouri.
-Prominent members, including the Whitmers and Ollie Cowdung and many others, had their memberships either revoked or put on hold until the prophet could come into town to determine his truthful followers from the untrustworthy followers.
+Prominent members, including the Whitmers and Ollie Cowdung, and many others, had their memberships either revoked or put on hold until the prophet could come into town to determine his truthful followers from the untrustworthy followers.
 So that does it for the milk of today's episode, so let's just jump right into the meat and continue talking about this goddamn train wreck.

-Now, I know at the end of last episode I said this week's episode would be a discussion.
+Now, I know at the end of the last episode I said this week's episode would be a discussion.
 Well, turns out that discussion is a lot longer than I expected it to be, and it's going to be a full episode in and of itself.
 That'll be next week's episode.
 Lindsay Hanson Park of Feminist Mormon Housewives was just far